Overlapping circles grid: Near East

 Similar patterns were sometimes used in England as apotropaic marks to keep witches from entering buildings.
-Consecration crosses indicating points in churches anointed with holy water during a churches dedication also take the form of overlapping circles.
+Consecration crosses indicating points in churches anointed with holy water during a church's dedication also take the form of overlapping circles.

 In Islamic art, the pattern is one of several arrangements of circles (others being used for fourfold or fivefold designs) used to construct grids for Islamic geometric patterns.
 It is used to design patterns with 6- and 12-pointed stars as well as hexagons in the style called girih.
 The resulting patterns however characteristically conceal the construction grid, presenting instead a design of interlaced strapwork.

 Europe

-Patterns of seven overlapping circles are found on a Cypro-Archaic I cup of the 8th-7th century BC in Cyprus and Roman mosaics, for example at Herod's palace in the 1st century BC.
+Patterns of seven overlapping circles are found on Roman mosaics, for example at Herod's Palace in the 1st century BCE.
 The design is found on one of the silver plaques of the Late Roman hoard of Kaiseraugst (discovered 1961).
 It is later found as an ornament in Gothic architecture, and still later in European folk art of the early modern period.
 High medieval examples include the Cosmati pavements in Westminster Abbey (13th century).
 Leonardo da Vinci explicitly discussed the mathematical proportions of the design.

 Modern usage

-The name "Flower of Life" is modern, associated with the New Age movement, and commonly attributed specifically to Drunvalo Melchizedek in his book The Ancient Secret of the Flower of Life (1999).
+The name Flower of Life is modern, associated with the New Age movement, and commonly attributed specifically to Drunvalo Melchizedek in his book The Ancient Secret of the Flower of Life (1999).

-The pattern and modern name have propagated into wide range of usage in popular culture, in fashion, jewelry, tattoos and decorative products.

-The pattern in quilting has been called diamond wedding ring or triangle wedding ring to contrast it from the square pattern.

-Besides an occasional use in fashion, it is also used in the decorative arts.
-For example, the album Sempiternal (2013) by Bring Me the Horizon uses the 61 overlapping circles grid as the main feature of its album cover, whereas the album A Head Full of Dreams (2015) by Coldplay features the 19 overlapping circles grid as the central part of its album cover.
+The pattern and modern name have propagated into wide range of usage in popular culture, in fashion, jewelry, tattoos, and decorative products.
+The pattern in quilting has been called the diamond wedding ring or triangle wedding ring to contrast it from the square pattern.
+Besides occasional use in fashion, it is also used in the decorative arts.
+For example, the album Sempiternal (2013) by Bring Me the Horizon uses the 61 overlapping circles grid as the main feature of its album cover, and the album A Head Full of Dreams (2015) by Coldplay features the 19 overlapping circles grid as the central part of its album cover.
 Teaser posters illustrating the cover art to A Head Full of Dreams were widely displayed on the London Underground in the last week of October 2015.